 People often do not know the difference between pedophilia and sexual child abuse.
 We also see this in statements made about the organization of Jehovah's Witnesses.
 This would preserve and withhold (ten) thousands of accusations regarding pedophiles.
 The word 'pedophiles' seems to apply to all child abusers.
 This is factually incorrect.

-Also, many ex-Jehovah's Witnesses seem to stumble over the word "sin" regarding sexual abuse.
-Some explanation about the use of the words "sin" and "crime" also seems necessary.
+Also, many ex-Jehovah's Witnesses seem to stumble over the word 'sin' in reference to sexual abuse.
+Some explanation of the use of the words 'sin' and 'crime' also seems necessary.

 80% of child abusers are NOT pedophiles

 Pedophilia means that someone - an adult or adolescent - is primarily sexually attracted to pre-adolescent (and therefore not yet mature) children.
 This concerns children of 13 years or younger.
 Not every pedophile has sex with children.
 Someone with pedophile feelings may well realize that having sex with children is socially unacceptable and harmful to the child.

 Pedosexuality is actually putting pedophile feelings into practice.
 Pedophilia does not always coincide with pedosexuality.
 Pedophilia concerns the desire for sexual contact with children, pedosexuality and actually having sex with children.

 80% of child sexual abuse is not a pedophile (National Rapporteur 2014, page 64).
 In most cases there are occasional offenders or anti-social offenders.
 In these situations there is therefore no question of sexual attraction to young children.
 It is therefore factually incorrect to refer to all sexual child abusers as pedophiles.
 It distracts from the actual problem.
 It presents sexual child abuse as a problem of pedophiles while it is much larger than that.